Childhood

 The boy’s longings, the glow and pressure as he confides to me what he was dreaming—

-This face of a healthy honest boy is the programme of all good.
+These sparkling eyes, this face of a healthy honest boy, is the programme of all good.

 There’s a certain allowance of deviltry in all boys.
 But let them go on—don’t interfere with them.
 Boys could not get along without that.
 Given a chance, they would develop the heroic and manly.
+But they will be spoiled by civilization, religion, and the damnable conventions.
+Their parents will want them to grow up genteel, and thus their heroic qualities will be simply crushed out of them.

+Bravas to all impulses sending sane children to the next age!
 But damn that which spends itself with no thought of the stain, pains, dismay, feebleness, it is bequeathing.

 Give me a perfect child, a little innocent child,